polywrap/documentation/docs/developers/create-as-web3api.md

 ## **Prerequisites**

-You'll need knowledge using [AssemblyScript](https://www.assemblyscript.org/).
-AssemblyScript has similiar syntax to [TypeScript](https://www.typescriptlang.org/) and compiles to [WebAssembly](https://webassembly.org/).
+You'll be using [AssemblyScript](https://www.assemblyscript.org/) (don't worry, its syntax is similar to TypeScript's).
+AssemblyScript compiles to [WebAssembly](https://webassembly.org/).

 :::tip
 In the future, you'll have the options to use other languages that compile to WebAssembly, such as Rust or Go.